 I am a PhD candidate in the Department of History and Philosophy of Science at the University of Pittsburgh.

-I work at the intersection of metaphysics, philosophy of science, philosophy of physics.
+I work at the intersection of metaphysics, the history and philosophy of physics, and the philosophy of cognitive science (particularly causal cognition).
 My dissertation focuses on philosophical issues surrounding chaos theory.
-Recently, I have been focused on giving an account of why many of our most central folk concepts resist philosophical analysis.
-Additionally, I have been thinking about how quantum mechanics changes our understanding of the foundations of statistical mechanics.
+Recently, I have been thinking about conceptual change in physics and metaphysics.

 Before Pitt, I received an M.A. in Philosophy from Northern Illinois University and a B.S. in Finance from Drake University.
 While at Pitt, I also received an M.S. in Physics and Astronomy.